A machine learning based control of complex systems: Numerical Results

 In this example, the controlled system is written as:

 where $u^i_t=u^i({\bf s}_t)$.

-Figures 5 and 6 shows the structure of the network used as example in this article and the evolution of the controlled network, respectively.
-The control functions $u^i_t$ was generated by training the Gaussian Process with $10^5$ data points with parameters $l=4$, $k=3$ and $q=4\times10^3$.
+Figures \ref{Fig5} and \ref{Fig6} shows the structure of the network used as example in this article and the evolution of the controlled network, respectively.
+The control functions $u^i_t$ was generated by training the machine learning regression with $2.5 \times 10^5$ data points with parameters $l=7$ and $q=8 \times 10^3$.

-In spite of the results shown in Figure 6, refer to a network with the topology of the network in Figure 5, the performance of the control scheme is similar for many networks with the same number of units.
+In spite of the results shown in Figure \ref{Fig6}, refer to a network with the topology of the network in Figure \ref{Fig5}, the performance of the control scheme is similar for many networks with the same number of units.
 Numerical experiments suggest that, as this number increases the amount of data needed to obtain good approximations of $u$ quickly grows so it would be necessary, in the case of large networks, to combine the control strategy with a numerical methodology to approximate homoclinic orbits.
 This is out of the scope of this work and it is currently under investigation.